 Payday loan consolidation option 2: Debt management program

 When you enroll in a debt management program, part of the service involves the credit counseling team calling each of your creditors to negotiate.
 They advocate the inclusion of each particular debt in the program to get the creditor’s approval.
 At the same time, they negotiate lower interest rates and to stop new penalty assessments.

 Payday loans can be included in your program as long as each lender signs off on it.
-There is no mandate for lenders to agree.
-Credit counseling agencies also don’t have standing relationships with many payday lenders as with other major credit issuers.
-However, in many cases a payday lender may agree that their debt to be included when you enroll.
+There is no mandate for lenders to agree when you sign up for a debt management program.
+Credit counseling agencies also don’t have standing relationships with many payday lenders as they do with other major credit issuers.
+However, in many cases, a payday lender may agree that their debt can be included when you enroll.